 Descartes didn't believe that human thought and behavior could be explained by the physical workings of the body.
 To explain the action of the human soul on the body, Descartes pointed to the pineal gland in the brain.
 The gland struck Descartes as being in the perfect spot — where the body's "animal" and "rational" spirits met.
 He claimed that the pineal gland twisted and turned in response to the soul's demands.
 Unfortunately, he didn't sufficiently examine enough human brains to see if this was possible.
 Later dissections by Niels Stensen showed that the gland is held fast by surrounding tissues and incapable of movement.
 Stensen remarked, "I do not reproach Descartes for his method, but for ignoring it."
+The meticulous experimenter Jan Swammerdam overturned some of Descartes's ideas about muscle contraction.
 Robert Hooke was another follower of Descartes who took issue with his occasional unfounded speculations.

 Descartes was ready to publish The World in the early 1630s, but was stopped in his tracks by news of the arrest of Galileo.
 Like Galileo, Descartes had accepted and relied on the findings of Copernicus.
 Descartes was so afraid, he almost burned all his papers but his pride eventually overcame his fear, and in 1641, he published Principles of Philosophy, though it was a shadow of his original work.
 The World wasn't published until 1664 — 14 years after his death.